New York Law School: 21st century

 On September 5, 2013, New York Law School announced the creation of a two-year J.D.
 Honors program, slated to begin in January 2015.
 The program allows selected students to graduate one year sooner at two-thirds of the cost of a traditional three-year J.D. program.
 Each honors student also receives a $50,000 academic scholarship.
 The inaugural class of 2015 had 23 honors students selected from 166 applicants.
 In October 2013, in recognition of the two-year program and other innovations, Crain's New York Business included Dean Crowell in its list of "People to Watch in Higher Education."

 In April 2015, NYLS announced a partnership with the University of Rochester's Simon Business School, enabling the business school to move its New York City center to the NYLS campus in Tribeca.
 The agreement enables both institutions to capitalize on different schedules and to collaborate on shared programs to serve their respective students and alumni.
 The arrangement created the only co-located law school and business school under one roof in New York City.

 NYLS opened the Innovation Center for Law and Technology in August 2015.
 The Innovation Center prepares NYLS students for careers in the science, media, and technology industries.
 It offers specific instruction in fields including intellectual property, sports law, entrepreneurship, cybersecurity, fashion law, and privacy.
 The center is directed by professor Houman B. Shadab.

 In November 2015, NYLS announced the creation of The Joe Plumeri Center for Social Justice and Economic Opportunity.
-Supported by a $5 million gift from businessman Joe Plumeri, the Center houses NYLS' more than twenty legal clinics, provides hands-on legal training for students, and provides free legal services to clients through NYLS' law firm.
+Supported by a $5 million gift from businessman Joe Plumeri, the Center houses NYLS' more than twenty legal clinics, provides hands-on legal training for students, and offers free legal services to clients through NYLS' law firm.

 Government leaders and judges from the United States often speak at or visit the law school.
 These have included former President Jimmy Carter; Justices of the Supreme Court Ruth Bader Ginsburg, Harry A. Blackmun, William J. Brennan Jr., Antonin Scalia, Clarence Thomas, and Sandra Day O'Connor; former New York State Governor Mario Cuomo; former New York City Mayors Edward Koch, David Dinkins, Rudolph Giuliani and Michael Bloomberg; Drew S. Days III, U.S. Solicitor General; Thomas Pickering, former U.S. Ambassador to the United Nations; and Chief Prosecutor Luis Moreno Ocampo of the International Criminal Court.
 In May 2011, Newark, New Jersey, Mayor Cory Booker gave the commencement address.
 In October 2011, UN Secretary-General Ban Ki-moon spoke.
 In March 2012, then-U.S. Senator from Massachusetts, now Secretary of State John Kerry gave the 2012 Sidney Shainwald Public Interest Lecture.